 Speaking of conversation, I have an important question to ask you.
 What defines who you are?

 We all hold different roles in our lives.
-Depending on our life stage it may be our position on a job, our career, being a stay at home mom, being a student, or retired from the workforce.
+Depending on our life stage it may be our position on a job, our career, being home full time raising our children, being a student, or retired from the workforce.

 In personal life we hold familial roles such a being a daughter, son, wife, husband, mother, father, and so on.
 We may have authority over others in some of these roles.
 We all have some accomplishments, skills, hobbies, connections with other people through a variety of ways.
 All contribute to giving our life meaning, purpose, and identity.
 Key word is “contribute.”